MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection.md

 The **Threats** tab shows the entities that were found to be malicious during the investigation.

-During an automated investigation, details about each analyzed entity is categorized in the **Entities** tab.
+During an Automated investigation, details about each analyzed entity is categorized in the **Entities** tab.
 You'll be able to see the determination for each entity type, such as whether it was determined to be malicious, suspicious, or clean.

-The **Log** tab reflects th e chronological detailed view of all the investigation actions taken on the alert.
+The **Log** tab reflects the chronological detailed view of all the investigation actions taken on the alert.

 If there are pending actions on the investigation, the **Pending actions** tab will be displayed where you can approve or reject actions.

+### How an Automated investigation expands its scope

+While an investigation is running, any other alert generated from the machine will be added to an ongoing Automated investigation until that investigation is completed.
+In addition, if the same threat is seen on other machines, those machines are added to the investigation.

+If the an increminiated entity is seen in another machine, the Automated investigation will expand the investigation to include that machine and a generic machine playbook will start on that machine, if 10 or more machines are found during this expansion process from the same entity then that expansion action will require an approval and will be seen in the **Pending actions** view.

-### How alerts are remediated
+### How threats are remediated
-Depending on how you set up the machine groups and the level of automation to apply on the group, the automated investigation can remediate the alert.
+Depending on how you set up the machine groups and their level of automation, the Automated investigation will either automaticlly remediate threats or require user approval (this is the default).
 For more information, see [Create and manage machine groups](machine-groups-windows-defender-advanced-threat-protection.md).

 The default machine group is configured for semi-automatic remediation.
-This means that any malicious entity that needs to be remediated requires an approval and the investigation is added to the **Pending actions** section.
-You also have the option to configure the automation for full remediation.
+This means that any malicious entity that needs to be remediated requires an approval and the investigation is added to the **Pending actions** section, this can be changed to fully automatic so that no user approval is needed.

-When a pending action is approved, the entity is then remediated and is reflected in the **Entities** tab of the investigation.
+When a pending action is approved, the entity is then remediated and this new state is reflected in the **Entities** tab of the investigation.

-While an investigation is running, any other alert generated from the machine will be added to an ongoing automated investigation until that investigation is completed.
-In addition, if the same threat is seen on other machines, those machines are added to the investigation.You'll be able to see up to nine machines in the **Machines** tab.
-If the threat is seen on more than nine machines, you have the option to expand the view from the **Pending actions** view.

-### How an automated investigation is completed
+### How an Automated investigation is completed
-When the automated investigation completes its analysis, and all pending actions are resolved, an investigation is considered complete.
+When the Automated investigation completes its analysis, and all pending actions are resolved, an investigation is considered complete.
 It's important to understand that an investigation is only considered complete if there are no pending actions on it.

 ## Manage Automated investigations
-By default, the automated investigations list displays investigations initiated in the last week.
+By default, the Automated investigations list displays investigations initiated in the last week.
 You can also choose to select other time ranges from the drop-down menu or specify a custom range.

 >[!NOTE]
 >If your organization has implemented role-based access to manage portal access, only authorized users or user groups who have permission to view the machine or machine group will be able to view the entire investigation.